Why does using e.preventDefault() in this way in React not work?

 https://react.dev/learn/responding-to-events#preventing-default-behavior

-I have this deleteBtn() handler set to receive an e (event), and the first line of the function is e.preventDefault() so as to prevent the rest of the function from continuing to be executed.
+I have this deleteBtn() handler set to receive an e (event), and the first line of the function is e.preventDefault() to prevent the rest of the function from continuing to be executed.
 Or at least that is what I assumed it would do. (pic 2)

-When I set it up this way and load the page, the deleteBtn() is being invoked, and then it gets to my e.preventDefault() line and throws a "Cannot read properties of undefined (reading 'preventDefault')" error (pic 3)
+When I set it up this way and load the page, the deleteBtn() is invoked, and then it gets to my e.preventDefault() line and throws a "Cannot read properties of undefined (reading 'preventDefault')" error (pic 3)

 Why is e.preventDefault() not being recognized here?